 Though city sewage systems are found almost everywhere and are the most common way to dispose of waste, there is an alternative for those residential and commercial consumers that might not have a way of connecting to a sewage system.
 A plastic septic tank from PlumbersStock is an option that allows for a building to be constructed almost anywhere, regardless of plumbing infrastructure.

 Plastic septic tanks use a series of leach lines to carry the waste away from the tank.
-The leach lines must be buried six feet under ground and throughout the same property in which the septic tank is on.
+The leach lines must be buried six feet underground and throughout the same property in which the septic tank is on.
 The liquid waste is carried through the leach line where it leaches the waste into the ground.
+Our most popular septic solution are:

 When it comes to using a septic tank, it does require maintenance to keep it working properly.
 Because waste and sediments enter the tank and rely on anaerobic bacteria to decompose, it can often cause a backup at the bottom of the tank.
 Though this is a problem among all plastic septic tanks, the solution is to pump the tank out periodically, using a sewage pump.